 How to Prevent Mucus in a Dog's Stool

 Since mucus in the stool can sometimes occur due to intestinal parasites, it is important to give your dog regular parasite prevention to decrease the likelihood of this issue occurring.
-These medications are often found alongside heartworm preventatives and are typically given monthly.
+These medications are often found in heartworm preventatives and are typically given monthly.
 Annual fecal examinations to check for parasites are also recommended and are often done when you bring your dog into the vet for its annual physical examination.

 Probiotics and prebiotics can help facilitate a normal, healthy intestinal tract and therefore discourage infections and inflammation.
 Because of this, it may also be helpful to administer a mixture of these products, called a synbiotic, to your dog on a daily basis.
 These products come in various forms and flavors, and many are designed specifically for dogs.
-Some even contain other helpful ingredients like beta-glucans, vitamins, and more.
+Some even contain other helpful ingredients like minerals, vitamins, and more.

-Finally, ensuring your dog doesn't eat contaminated or expired food and isn't living with chronic stress can help prevent mucus from occurring in its stool.
+Finally, ensuring that your dog doesn't eat contaminated or expired food and isn't living with chronic stress can help prevent mucus from occurring in its stool.
 These things aren't always easy, but being aware of the potential causes of excessive mucus in the stool can help you prevent it from happening in your dog.